withastro/docs/src/pages/en/guides/integrations-guide/vercel.md

 ```

 :::note
-When building for the Edge, all the depencies get bundled in a single file to save space. **No extra file will be bundled**.
+When building for the Edge, all the dependencies get bundled in a single file to save space. **No extra file will be bundled**.
 So, if you *need* some file inside the function, you have to specify it in `includeFiles`.
 :::

 ### excludeFiles